 - Zohreh Talebizadeh, PhD, Professor, Director of Autism Genetics Research Lab, Children’s Mercy

 - Dennis Ridenour, President & CEO, BioNexus KC

-Valerie Hu, PhD, Professor of Biochemistry and Molecular Medicine, GW’s Autism and Neurodevelopmental Disorders Institute
+Valerie Hu, PhD, Professor of Biochemistry and Molecular Medicine, The George Washington University School of Medicine

-Dustin Baldridge, MD, Instructor in Pediatrics, Genetics and Genomic Medicine, Washington University in St. Louis
+Dustin Baldridge, MD, PhD, Instructor in Pediatrics, Genetics and Genomic Medicine, Washington University in St. Louis

 Daniel L. Coury, MD, Professor of Clinical Pediatrics and Psychiatry, Ohio State University College of Medicine and Nationwide Children’s Hospital

 Christina Low Kapalu, PhD, Child Psychologist; Associate Professor of Pediatrics, University of Missouri-Kansas City School of Medicine, Children’s Mercy